ERA-Software/Overview/Bayesian Inference Tools/Adaptive BUS/README.md

-# Bayesian Updating with Subset Simulation
+# Adaptive BUS with Subset Simulation

 MATLAB and Python 3 software for Bayesian inference of engineering models using an adaptive version of the BUS approach (aBUS).
 In the standard version of BUS the choice of a constant c is required such that 1/c is not smaller than the maximum of the likelihood function.
 The aBUS method combines the BUS approach with the SuS method in such a way that the constant c is no longer required as input.
 The aBUS approach is well-suited for problems with many uncertain parameters and for problems where it is computationally demanding to evaluate the likelihood function.